Kymo-MCP/MCPbox/README.md

-# MCPBOX：An open source platform focused on efficient management of MCP services, and a mid- and back-end management tool that supports protocol conversion.
+# MCPBOX：A lightweight MCP service management platform built on a containerized architecture.
 <p align="Left">
    <strong>中文</strong> | <a href="./README.en.md">English</a>
 </p>